tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week8.md

 **Problem of the Day:** Modify last night's application so that an e-mail is sent to mason@example.com whenever a new assembly is created.

 * Human Learning: Technical Debt
+  * Rebuilding
-  * Rebuilding!
-Software development is a "wicked" problem
+  * Software development is a "wicked" problem
   * "Refactoring"
-* Stacks vs. Queues
+* Review stacks vs. queues
 * Queues in a Database Table
 * DelayedJob
 * ActiveJob